How A Music Writer Learned Trust Is The Ultimate Backstage Pass

 (SOUNDBITE OF SONG, "LITTLE T&A")

 ROBINSON: Well, you have to understand something.
-Ever since Little Richard yelled out a whop bop-a-lu a whop bam boom, people have hated rock 'n roll.
+Ever since Little Richard yelled out a whop bop-a-lu a whop bam boom, people have hated rock 'n' roll.
 People have portrayed musicians as criminals, drug addicts, outlaws, you know.
 And I just loved the music so much that I wasn't really judging the people.
 I don't know, it's funny.
-As Pete Hamill, the writer and journalist, once said about me, everybody else who writes about rock 'n roll is the prosecuting attorney and Lisa Robinson is the attorney for the defense.
+It's - Pete Hamill, the writer and journalist, once said about me: Everybody else who writes about rock 'n' roll is the prosecuting attorney, and Lisa Robinson is the attorney for the defense.

 (SOUNDBITE OF SONG, "SATISFACTION")